Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Related work

 \paragraph{Mode collapse in LLM training.} Policy-gradient methods concentrate probability on high-reward behaviors, causing entropy collapse even when rewards are verifiable~\citep{zhou2025breaking,gai2025differentialsmoothingmitigatessharpening}. \citet{cui2025entropy} establish that downstream performance is bottlenecked by entropy exhaustion.
 This applies not only to solvers but also to proposers in co-evolutionary settings, where the proposer's policy gradient training drives it toward a narrow set of high-reward problem templates.
 RL-trained reasoning models exhibit reduced solution diversity~\citep{yue2025reinforcement,karouzos2026where} and may fail to develop reasoning behaviors absent from the base policy~\citep{rrv2025thinktuning}, while LLM populations grow homogeneous over generations~\citep{jiang2025artificialhivemindopenendedhomogeneity,chae2025towards}.
-Proposed mitigations generally target the reward or sampling side, including entropy regularization~\citep{cui2025entropy}, structured reward decomposition~\citep{dineen2025qa}, diversity-promoting rewards~\citep{li2025jointlyreinforcingdiversityquality}, population-based training~\citep{jaderberg2017population}, and inference-time noise injection~\citep{khalid2026noise}.
-Vocabulary dropout complements these approaches, targeting the action space directly rather than the reward or sampling distribution (\Cref{sec:vocab_constraints}).
+Proposed mitigations generally target the reward or sampling side, including entropy regularization~\citep{cui2025entropy}, structured reward decomposition~\citep{dineen2025qa,ye2025cclearn}, diversity-promoting rewards~\citep{li2025jointlyreinforcingdiversityquality}, population-based training~\citep{jaderberg2017population}, and inference-time noise injection~\citep{khalid2026noise}.
+Vocabulary dropout instead acts directly on the action space rather than the reward or sampling distribution.

-\paragraph{Action-space design in RL.} The structure of the action space shapes what policies can learn.
-In classical RL, action representations influence exploration and generalization~\citep{chandak2019learning,farquhar2020growing}.
-In games, rule-imposed constraints on legal moves are what make self-play productive, with exploration noise scaled to the legal action space~\citep{silver2017mastering} and environment randomization used to force strategic diversity~\citep{openai2019dota}.
+\paragraph{Action-space design in RL.} In classical RL, action representations shape exploration and generalization~\citep{chandak2019learning,farquhar2020growing}.
+In games, rule-imposed constraints on legal moves are what make self-play productive~\citep{silver2017mastering,openai2019dota}.
 For language models, the vocabulary \emph{is} the action space, and its size is typically fixed at the tokenizer's full output.
 Vocabulary reduction has been studied for efficiency~\citep{nozaki2025vocab}, and RLPT~\citep{pang2026reinforcement} masks contextually irrelevant tokens to concentrate the policy on promising outputs.
 Our vocabulary dropout inverts this logic, masking tokens randomly and non-stationarily to prevent concentration rather than encourage it.